nestauk/nesta_ds_utils/CONTRIBUTING.md

 ### Reporting a Bug:

-Open a new Issue in the nesta_ds_utils repository.
+Open a new Bug Report in the nesta_ds_utils repository.

 Include:

 - A short description of the bug
 - A small code snippit to reproduce the bug (if possible)
 - If an error or exception is raised include the full traceback
-- Tag the issue with the label "bug"

 Once you have submitted the issue, post in the #dev channel in the data_analytics_nesta Slack workspace with the Issue number so people are aware of the bug and can address it asap.
 If the bug is resolved via Slack (i.e. it is not a bug in the package code)